5 qualities of the perfect customer service employee

 Customer Service Qualities

-Perfection doesn’t exist—but some people just happen to possess the skills and characteristics that make them more suited for the role of customer support agent, while others only have the traits of a good employee.
+Perfection doesn’t exist—but some people just happen to possess the skills and characteristics that make them more suited for the role of customer support agent, while others only have the job traits of a good employee.
 So what customer service qualities make these individuals different?
-Besides possessing the right customer service skills, what are the traits that make them the ideal candidates to handle other people’s problems?
+Besides possessing the right customer service skills and job requirements, what are the traits that make them the ideal candidates to handle other people’s problems?

-Below are some common customer service qualities that help set fantastic employees apart:
+Below are some guidelines and common customer service qualities that help set fantastic employees apart from people in an organization who are merely doing the job:

 - Good employee traits